Visit the oldest city in Europe with Bulgaria Transfers!

 - Imperial Hotel & SPA, 4 stars - one of the most preferred and recommended hotels in Plovdiv

 - Expo Hotel, 3 stars - near the International Fair - very good for business travellers

 Where to eat in Plovdiv?

 Plovdiv is a favourite place for young people and family with kids, business travellers and tourists.
-That’s why there is a huge choice of restaurants and place to eat.
-The places that will impress you with its charm are:
+That’s why there is a huge choice of restaurants and a place to eat.
+The places that will impress you with their charm are: